 - Size and passenger capacity: The Gross Tonnage (GT) and the number of passengers the ship receives.
-The analysis is mainly focused on large passenger ships, with at least 3 main vertical fire zones and length of above 150 meters. - Fatalities, societal impact: The number of people that lost their life in an incident. - Degree of deviation from the procedure: The extent to which the procedures followed during the evacuation differ from the already established evacuation procedures.

-- Weather conditions during the incident: The conditions that prevailed when the accident occurred (season, day or night, extreme weather conditions etc.). - Presence of human errors and human limitations: Presence of disabled persons or older people, which obviously address movement restrictions.
+The analysis is mainly focused on large passenger ships, with at least 3 main vertical fire zones and length of above 150 meters. - Fatalities, societal impact: The number of people that lost their life in an incident. - Degree of deviation from the procedure: The extent to which the procedures followed during the evacuation differ from the already established evacuation procedures. - Total evacuation time: The total time required for the evacuation of the ship. - Weather conditions during the incident: The conditions that prevailed when the accident occurred (season, day or night, extreme weather conditions etc.). - Presence of human errors and human limitations: Presence of disabled persons or older people, which obviously address movement restrictions.